 If you look around the blogosphere, you’ll find most Chicken Cordon Bleu recipes differ on three major elements: (1) Swiss versus Gruyere versus Monterrey Jack, (2) Prosciutto versus Good Ham and (3) Bread Crumbs versus Panko.

 This particular recipe is written for my preferences, but feel free to choose whichever options you like.

 I usually drizzle Hollandaise over the chicken and asparagus, but I wasn’t up to it this time.
 I’m, unfortunately, still cleaning up bits of Hollandaise in my kitchen from a mishap with the blender a few months ago.
 Ugh.
 If you’re interested, though, Alton Brown has a delicious recipe I often use and it goes great with this Chicken Cordon Bleu meal.

 You might even say it’s a Hollandaise Cordon Bleu of sorts.
 Ha!

 This Chicken Cordon Bleu recipe is simple and delicious and could easily be a weeknight dinner.

 - 2 eggs beaten

-- Season the flour with kosher salt and pepper and spread in a flat dish.
-Mix the breadcrumbs with thyme, garlic, kosher salt and pepper.
-Beat together the eggs and season with kosher salt and pepper.
+Season the chickpea flour with sea salt and pepper and spread in a flat dish.

-- Remove the plastic wrap.
-Lightly dust the chicken with flour, then dip in the egg mixture and then gently coat in the bread crumbs.
+Remove the chicken from the plastic wrap.
+Lightly dust the chicken with chickpea flour, then dip in the egg mixture and then gently coat in the almond meal mixture.
 Lightly coat a baking pan or dish with olive oil and carefully transfer the roulades.
 Bake until browned and cooked through, about 20-25 minutes.